shoggoth/ExplodeFight/README.md

 - Shoggoth - eyes fall off on damage and can be picked up.
 Rather like the dumpfers in cq.
 - Zapstar - a tribute to Minter

-### Level names
+### Level/enemy/chieve ideas
-- The Mountains of madness - shoggoth level
+- The Mountains of madness - shoggoth-heavy level
+- Weirding module
+- Do-gooder project

 ### Achievements
 - Tekeli-li - collect 5 shoggoth eyes in a level.